 Information for Parents

 Cost of student health care is carefully monitored to keep charges below those of private practice offices in the community.
 Student health care is funded in part through privilege fees paid upon enrollment.
 Visits to the health care provider for consultation only or for short appointments are generally at no charge, however equipment, materials and testing will incur a charge as well as lengthy visits such as physical examinations.
 Additionally, ancillary services (Pharmacy, Laboratory, Physical Therapy, Allergy & Immunization, X-ray, Dietary Counseling) are charged to the student at a reduced rate.
 These ancillary services can be billed to your health insurance carrier and Pharmacy charges to your prescription insurance.

-Note: Students must sign a Records release form for disclosure of protected health information [pdf] in order for health information to be released to parents/guardians.
+Note: Students must sign an AUTHORIZATION FOR USE/DISCLOSURE OF PROTECTED HEALTH INFORMATION [pdf] in order for health information to be released to parents/guardians.
 (This includes discussing information with the health care provider.)

 Billing for services